 He was accused of failing to understand, as a former pupil at a top public school, what it was like for students from more humble backgrounds - and one student said they feared the creation of a "two tier" education system.

 Mr Clegg replied that there was already a "two tier" system, with a gap between the top universities the rest, telling the student: "I am absolutely determined to try to prove to you in the coming years, is that using the leverage that we have got over universities in terms of not giving them permission to charge over £6,000 unless they give greater access to their universities to people like you, I actually think will make the university system fairer."

-He refused to apologise for his U-turn over tuition fees, telling the students: "Look, I of course, of course I regret the sheer controversy, the anger and the frustration; I'm not going to apologise for, in these very difficult circumstances creating and helping to create a system which over the years I think will be shown to be a much fairer one than the one we inherited."'No money'
+He refused to apologise for his U-turn over tuition fees, telling the students: "Look, I of course, of course I regret the sheer controversy, the anger and the frustration; I'm not going to apologise for, in these very difficult circumstances creating and helping to create a system which over the years I think will be shown to be a much fairer one than the one we inherited."

 He also said he accepted that "the controversy around these policies, some of the lurid headlines, will of course have had an intimidating effect on some young people who are thinking of going to university in the future".

 But he added: "There's no money, There's just simply no money...
 I totally accept that we need to do lots of explaining."

 Full details of the requirements on any university charging more than £6,000 will be set out by Business Secretary Vince Cable in a letter to the director of the Office for Fair Access on Thursday.

 The letter will say that universities may make greater use of so-called "contextual data", which recognises the achievement of pupils who have had to overcome disadvantage.

 Paul Marshall, executive director of the 1994 Group, which represents research universities, said: "Nick Clegg needs to recognise that simply getting people from poorer backgrounds into university is not the only measure of social mobility.